 Final thoughts on how to maintain weight after losing it

-Spoil yourself once in a while, but also remember that moderation is the name of the game for losing weight and keeping it off forever.
-Maintaining the weight after losing it a continuous process.
+Spoil yourself once in a while, but also remember that moderation is the name of the game for losing weight and keeping it off forever. maintaining weight loss for a lifetime after losing it is a continuous process.
 You have to adjust your mindset, be kind to yourself and others, and know that weight loss is not a destination but only part of a healthy lifestyle.

 The reasoning that “oh well, I’m slimmer, and now can eat almost anything and work it off later” might be the reason you end up climbing down the mountaintop one day.